cchhiba/Out_of_Sight_sp_app/README.md

 ## HTML Validation
-The project has been validated with https://validator.w3.org I received the below error on serveral button tags:
+The project has been validated here: https://validator.w3.org 1 error was received on serveral button tags:
 <img src="./img/screenshot2.png" width="auto" height="100px">

-Proceed to describe how to install / setup one's local environment / get started with the project.
+The 'herf' tag is needed for annimatedModal and will not work without the tag.

+There was a Favicon error which has been remedied by using the below link tag in between the head tags.

+`<link rel="shortcut icon" href="#" />`

+## CSS Validation
+The project has been validated here: https://jigsaw.w3.org/css-validator/ There were no errors received.

-## Usage
+## JS Validation
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`
+The project has been validated here: https://jshint.com/ There were no errors received.
+It shows there is an unsused variable on line 272.
+This variable cannot be deleted as the code has been copied from mapbox.

 ## Productions Tools